Leading Silicon Valley in Research

 Carnegie Mellon University is a celebrated research center, home to the world's leading experts.
 In Silicon Valley, we are researching the most important issues in technology and making connections to academia, industry, and innovation.
 In the past decade, the campus has developed a strong and growing set of research programs related to mobile computing, security, the Internet of Things, machine learning, and software as a service.

 Faculty and researchers collaborate with corporate partners and sponsors in Silicon Valley to meet critical challenges, while students gain invaluable experience and exposure to innovation at the ground level.

 Researchers convene regular sessions to share ideas, discuss findings and connect new developments with current projects.

 News about faculty projects, presentations, appearances, papers and scholarly activities.
 Faculty: submit your items to email@example.com

-- Ole Mengshoel presents at the Innovation Center for Earth Sciences fall workshop on Water in a Changing World, Dec.
+- Ole Mengshoel presented at the USGS Innovation Center for Earth Sciences fall workshop on Water in a Changing World, Dec.
 7.

 - Facebook has acquired Mobile Technologies, founded by CMU CS faculty member Alex Waibel, who worked with CMU-SV faculty researchers Joy Ying Zhang, Matthias Eck, and Ian Lane to develop the translation app Jibbigo; reported in TechCrunch and PCWorld